COVID-19 pandemic in Japan: Hokkaido

 The first case was identified in Hokkaido on 28 January 2020, and the second case was confirmed on 14 February 2020.
 To limit the spread of infection, the governor of Hokkaido, Naomichi Suzuki, announced the Declaration of a New Coronavirus Emergency on 28 February 2020, calling on locals to refrain from going out.

 Tōhoku

 The Tōhoku region had been relatively unaffected during the earlier waves of infections.
 As late as 10 July 2020, Iwate Prefecture had not reported any cases.
 By 3 April 2021, the total number of reported COVID-19 cases in the region had reached 12,076, with 6,423 of those cases having been reported in Miyagi Prefecture, 4,196 of which were from the city of Sendai.

 Chūbu

 The first case was identified in Aichi Prefecture on 26 January 2020, and the second was identified on 14 February 2020.
 As the virus spread, the prefectural governor Omura stated that there were two major groups of infected people in Aichi, centred in Nagoya.
-He emphasized the need for collaboration between the national, prefectural, and city governments to prevent the spread of the virus.
+He emphasised the need for collaboration between the national, prefectural, and city governments to prevent the spread of the virus.